 Why should you apply for the F 1 visa?

-- If you need to stay in the US for more than 90 days to complete your academic programs.
+- You need to stay in the US for more than 90 days to complete your academic programs.

-- If you want to gain experience in your field of study after graduating, an F 1 visa will allow you to participate in the Optional Training Program (OPT).
-OPT allows you to work in the US for a total of 12 months during and after your graduation.
-STEM (Science, Technology, Engineering, Mathematics) students get a 24-month extension on their OPT.
+- You want to gain experience in your field of study after graduating, an F 1 visa will allow you to participate in the Optional Training Program (OPT)

 - Your institution is SEVP (Student and Exchange Visitor Program) certified.